flytbase/apidoc/source/includes/navigation/land.md

 ###Parameters:

     Following parameters are applicable for onboard cpp and python scripts.
-Scroll down for their counterparts in RESTFul, Websocket, ROS.
+Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.

     Arguments: